-A beach house is for many a symbol for the perfect vacation home, a wonderfully relaxing oasis with a bright and airy interior and magnificent views of the sea or the ocean.
+A modern beach house is for many a symbol for the perfect vacation home, a wonderfully relaxing oasis with a bright and airy interior and magnificent views of the sea or the ocean.

 There’s of course a variety of different architectural styles that can be adopted when designing a beach house.
 Some are modest and have a rustic or a shabby-chic aesthetic while others loom super clean and minimalistic.

 Let’s have a look at some modern beach houses and see what else stands out.

 The Castle Rock beach house – New Zealand

 This is a small and modest beach house, one which is not meant to stand out much or to be impressive.
 It is however designed to be really welcoming and cozy.
 It was created as a holiday home which can be enjoyed during the summer months so it’s not optimized for cold weather and has a very open and breezy look and feel throughout.
 The Castle Rock Beach House is situated on the North Island of New Zealand and was designed by studio Herbst Architects.

 The house as a whole is defined by certain flexibility in design, specifically highlighted through details such as the pivoting windows and panels that can open up the interior spaces and create a smooth transition towards the outdoors.
 Spaces like the dining area have nice transitional feels, being both an indoor and outdoor space.
 Other parts of the house are meant to look and to feel very intimate, warm and cozy.